maas97/Todo-List-Laravel-Vue/README.md

   php artisan migrate:fresh
 ```

-6- To run The Server
+5- To run The Server

 ```bash
   php artisan serve
 ```
-It'll open a Login Page, Please Register a new user first and it'll redirect you to home page
+It'll open a Login Page, Please Register a new user first and it'll redirect you to home page;